Google Drive: Shared Drives

-In early 2021, Google announced that it will be combining its Drive File Stream and Backup and Sync products into one product, Google Drive for desktop, which will support features previously exclusive to each respective Client.
-Signing into the Client using a Google Workspace enable account is expected to enable the same enterprise features that Google is migrating to the new product.

 Docs, Sheets and Slides

 Google Docs, Google Sheets, and Google Slides constitute a free, web-based office suite offered by Google and integrated with Google Drive.
 It allows users to create and edit documents, spreadsheets, and presentations online while collaborating in real-time with other users.
 The three apps are available as web applications, as Chrome apps that work offline, and as mobile apps for Android and iOS.
 The apps are also compatible with Microsoft Office file formats.
 The suite also consists of Google Drawings, Google Forms, Google Sites, and Google Keep.
 While Forms and Sites are only available as web applications, Drawings is also available as a Chrome app, while a mobile app for Keep is also available.
 The suite is tightly integrated with Google Drive, and all files created with the apps are by default saved to Google Drive.

 Updates

 Updates to Docs, Sheets, and Slides have introduced features using machine learning, including "Explore", offering search results based on the contents of a document, answers based on natural language questions in a spreadsheet, and dynamic design suggestions based on contents of a slideshow, and "Action items", allowing users to assign tasks to other users.
 While Google Docs has been criticized for lacking the functionality of Microsoft Office, it has received praise for its simplicity, ease of collaboration, and frequent product updates.

 In order to view and edit Docs, Sheets, or Slides documents offline, users need to be using the Google Chrome web browser.
 A Chrome extension, Google Docs Offline, allows users to enable offline support for Docs, Sheets, and Slides files on the Google Drive website.

 Google also offers an extension for the Google Chrome web browser called Office editing for Docs, Sheets and Slides that enables users to view and edit Microsoft Office documents on Google Chrome, via Docs, Sheets and Slides apps.
 The extension can be used for opening Office files stored on the computer using Chrome, as well as for opening Office files encountered on the web (in the form of email attachments, web search results, etc.) without having to download them.
 The extension is installed on ChromeOS by default.